CloudEndure Server Migration

-- You can now see you server NIC is UP and it has an IP address
+- You can now see your server NIC is UP, and it has an IP address.

 - Now you can connect to your VM using SSH to the external IP.
 If you have any issues

-- Click generate and follow on screen prompt to wiggle mouse to create randomness
+- Click generate and follow the on-screen prompt to wiggle the mouse to create randomness.

 - Keep wiggling the mouse to generate the key

 - Enter the Username and password you want to use in the Key Comment and Key Passphrase sections.
-In this example I am using root, but you can use anything providing there is an associated account on the server.
+In this example, I am using root, but you can use anything provided there is an associated account on the server.

 - Next copy the entire key box and click Save private key